| DTC Data Sheet | |

 Key Takeaways

-- U0284 causes: power/ground loss, connector corrosion, harness damage near the front clip, or network circuit faults.
+- U0284 causes: power/ground voltage drop, connector corrosion, harness damage at the front end, or a bus fault affecting that module branch.

 FAQ